cypressf/chdk-time-lapse/README.md

 brew install exiftran ffmpeg
 ```

-If you took the photos upside-down, you can losslessly rotate them with
+If you took the photos upside-down because of the angle you suction-cupped the camera to your window, you can losslessly rotate them with

 ```
 exiftran -1i *.JPG